Skip to main content

 Ten Angles That Work for Any Background

 You do not need trauma.
 You do not need a marginalized identity.
-You need a genuine perspective that shapes how you will practice.
+You need one genuine experience that changed a specific behavior — and a sentence, later in the essay, that names the behavior and the patient community it would show up with.
 Here are real angles, organized from most common to least common, that applicants from all backgrounds successfully use.

 1. Geographic background.
-If you grew up in a rural area, a small town, an Appalachian community, a farming region, or anywhere that is medically underserved, that is real.
-Rural communities face massive provider shortages.
-A PA who grew up in that world understands the transportation barriers, the distrust of institutions, the culture of self-reliance that keeps people from seeking care until it is too late.
+If you grew up in a rural area, a small town, an Appalachian community, a farming region, or anywhere medically underserved, that is real.
+A PA who grew up in that world already understands the transportation barriers, the distrust of institutions, and the self-reliance that keeps people from seeking care until it is too late — which changes what you'd ask a patient before assuming they missed an appointment out of carelessness.
 You do not need to be from the developing world.
 Being from rural Missouri counts.

 2. Socioeconomic experience.
 Growing up in a family that could not afford healthcare.
 Watching a parent choose between rent and a prescription.
 Being the kid on free lunch in a school where most kids were not.
-These experiences shape how you see patients who are making the same calculations, and they give you credibility with those patients that a textbook cannot provide.
+These experiences change how you'd read a patient who is quietly making the same calculations — and give you the instinct to ask about cost before assuming nonadherence.

 3. First-generation status.
 First-generation college student, first-generation professional, first person in your family to enter healthcare.
-This is about navigating systems that were not built with people like you in mind, which is exactly what your future patients in underserved communities are doing every time they interact with the healthcare system.
+This is about navigating systems that were not built with people like you in mind — exactly what your future patients are doing every time they interact with the healthcare system, and it changes how patiently you'd explain a form or a referral.

 4. Language and cultural bridge-building.
 Bilingual or multilingual applicants have an obvious edge here.
-But even if you grew up in a monolingual household, you may have served as a cultural bridge in other ways: between your family's blue-collar world and your college peers, between your religious community and your secular professional life, between generations with wildly different attitudes toward medicine.
+But even in a monolingual household, you may have served as a cultural bridge in other ways: between your family's blue-collar world and your college peers, between a religious community and a secular professional life, between generations with wildly different attitudes toward medicine.

 5. Family circumstances.
 Single-parent household.
 Parents with chronic illness or disability.
 Being the oldest sibling who functioned as a second parent.
 Caring for an aging grandparent.
 These are not sob stories.
 They are formative experiences that built specific skills: reading a room, managing logistics under pressure, advocating for someone who cannot advocate for themselves.
 Those are PA skills.

 6. Disability or chronic illness.
-If you have navigated the healthcare system as a patient with a chronic condition, a learning disability, a mental health challenge, or a physical disability, you understand the system from the other side of the exam table.
-That is a perspective most applicants do not have, and it directly addresses representation: patients with disabilities need providers who understand their experience.
+If you have navigated the healthcare system as a patient with a chronic condition, a learning disability, a mental health challenge, or a physical disability, you already know the system from the other side of the exam table.
+That is exactly the kind of formative experience the current prompt rewards: it shapes how you'd listen to a patient who is also navigating that system, and what you'd check before assuming they understand their own care plan.

 7. Non-traditional career path.
 You were a teacher, a social worker, a personal trainer, a restaurant manager, a military veteran.
 You came to PA school later than most.
 That career history gave you skills and patient-interaction instincts that a 22-year-old straight out of undergrad does not have.
 You have managed difficult conversations, handled people in crisis, and worked in high-pressure teams.
 That counts.

 8. Community involvement.
 Volunteer work with specific populations: the homeless, incarcerated individuals, refugees, veterans, LGBTQ+ youth, people with substance use disorders.
-If you have spent time in a community that is underserved, you bring an understanding of that population that goes beyond clinical knowledge.
+Time spent in an underserved community gives you an understanding of that population's real barriers — access, trust, logistics — that goes beyond clinical knowledge.

 9. Religious or spiritual community.
 This one surprises people, but it works when done well.
 If your faith community gave you a framework for service, connected you to a specific population, or shaped your understanding of suffering and healing, that is a legitimate perspective.
-The key is to focus on what it taught you about people, not on theology.
+The key is to focus on what it taught you about people and how you'd listen to them, not on theology.

-7 Topic Ideas That Fit the Workforce-Diversity Framing
+7 Topic Ideas That Fit the Empathy Framing

 The ten angles above tell you which doors are open.
-This section walks through the seven archetypes that most often turn into strong essays, and shows you what each one looks like when it actually answers the new prompt.
+This section walks through the seven archetypes that most often turn into strong essays under the current prompt, and shows what each one looks like when it lands a specific empathy mechanism rather than a generic contribution claim.
 If you are browsing our broader medical school essays hub for ideas across applications, treat this as the CASPA-specific worked examples.

 One thing to keep in mind before you pick a topic.
-The new prompt looks open-ended, but it has a hidden constraint.
-Whatever you write about has to connect, by the end of the essay, to either workforce diversity or to the specific communities you will be positioned to serve.
-Topics that cannot make that connection get filtered out, no matter how emotionally significant they are to you.
-A reviewer reading your 2,500 characters should be able to finish the essay and answer the question "which patients or communities will this applicant be better equipped to serve?" in one sentence.
-If your topic does not support that sentence, swap the topic.
+The current prompt looks open-ended, but it has a hidden constraint.
+Whatever you write about has to connect, by the end of the essay, to a concrete behavior you would use with a specific patient community — not just to a background or an identity.
+A reader finishing your 2,500 characters should be able to answer two questions in one sentence each: what changed in how you'd treat a patient, and who benefits.
+If your topic does not support both sentences, swap the topic.

 With that filter in mind, here are the seven archetypes.